AliExpress Supplier Risk: How to Verify Reliable Sellers in 2026

 Reviews That Read the Same

 Open the reviews and read the actual text, not just the star count.
-If you see the same phrases repeated across multiple reviews ("very good quality," "fast shipping," "exactly as described") with no specific detail about the product itself, those reviews are likely fake.
+If you see the same phrases repeated across multiple reviews ("very good quality," "fast shipping," "exactly as described") with no specific detail about the product itself, those reviews are likely not genuine.
 Real customers mention specific things: "the strap was a little short," "color is slightly darker than the photo," "my daughter loved it."

 What to check: Read the most recent 20 reviews.
 Count how many include a specific, unique detail about the product.
 If fewer than 5 out of 20 do, the review profile is likely inflated.